--John McCain said this with ease.

 then why are the rich more equal than others

-I pledge allegiance to a country without borders, without politicians
+I pledge allegiance to a country without borders, without politiciansand the fragment of a line from Sappho (translated also by Anne Carson):

 Watching for my sky to get torn apart